-One of the coolest things my husband and I get to do is speak at marriage events.
-We love to be real and make people laugh and hopefully bless a few families along the way.
-This weekend we will be in Illinois for another retreat.
-We will share a bunch of little nuggets and I’m stopping here to share one.
+One of the coolest things my husband and I get to do together is speak at marriage events.
+We love to be real with folks, make them laugh, and share a bunch of little relationship nuggets hoping they will bless someone.
+Today, I’m stopping here to share just one.

 Real marriage is filled with years of grocery runs and laundry.
 It’s the thing that happens when you are picking up your kids from school and figuring out who is going to start dinner.
 Marriage is knowing who usually makes the bed and who takes out the trash and knowing instinctively which direction you step around each other in the hallway.
 It’s what happens between two people as they live out common routines serving a common commitment.
 It’s a whole bunch of pretty predictable days lived out next to the person you love.